How do I report an emergency

 - External phones: dial 514-848-3717

 - Yellow Emergency phones: located in several locations on campus.
-Simply press the button to be connected with Security.
+Simply press the button to be connected with Campus Safety and Prevention Services.

 - Red Fire Phones : located in most high rise buildings, usually near emergency exits.
-In an emergency, break the glass and lift the receiver to be connected with Security.
+In an emergency, break the glass and lift the receiver to be connected with Campus Safety and Prevention Services.

 Security agents are trained to respond to a variety of emergencies and can provide assistance quickly, often responding within minutes of your call.

-If the incident requires Emergency Services, such as ambulance, police or fire department, Security will connect you directly with a 911 operator to ensure a coordinated and efficient response.
-Security will respond to the location of the emergency and have agents waiting for responding emergency services to escort them to the exact location of the emergency, saving valuable time.
+If the incident requires Emergency Services, such as ambulance, police or fire department, Campus Safety and Prevention Services will connect you directly with a 911 operator to ensure a coordinated and efficient response.
+Security agents will respond to the location of the emergency and have agents waiting for responding emergency services to escort them to the exact location of the emergency, saving valuable time.

 When reporting an emergency